bahbbc/bahbbc.github.io/_posts/2015-7-4-Discovering-RemarkJs.md

 The only thing you need is an HTML page.
 You can get an example in their [repo](https://github.com/gnab/remark) on github.
 And easy as that you already have one presentation!
 This file contains The CSS styling and the JS that imports the lib and makes the command to generate a new slideshow.
 But you can always keep things organized and separate a folder for the stylesheets and the javascripts.

 So after this, I changed some font-style, importing new fonts from google.
-Added a backgound image for fun, using `background-image: url(image.jpg)` at the beggining of the slide and I already liked what I saw! (working with background images is a little tricky...
+Added a backgound image for fun, using `background-image: url(image.jpg)` at the beginning of the slide and I already liked what I saw! (working with background images is a little tricky...
 Take care.)

 Markdown gives you a lot of power to write a presentation and when you finish your styling is pretty simple finish the slides!
 Also, when you finish your css you can reuse it on your next presentations! :fireworks: